By Guest Blogger Kristen Daukas of kristendaukas.com

 First Aid Kit – Whether it’s a papercut, gaping flesh wound (I kid), upset stomach, headache. or a cold, you know it’s going to happen, so go ahead and make sure they’re stocked with the things they’ll need when it happens.

-Basic Toolset – A basic set of tools will come in handy at some point.
+Compact Tool Box – A basic set of tools will come in handy at some point.
 Compact in size and includes the essentials!

 Command Strips – This was on almost every single list I came across and it makes sense since colleges aren’t fond of putting holes in their walls when students are decorating or hanging anything.